 I met some people who were helpful to me.
 Then again, I met some people who weren’t helpful to me.

-I struggled with the concepts of the meetings because while I supported the routines and practices that helped people stop drinking or use mind altering substances, my depression was very real.
-My experiences and post traumatic stress were not something that could be handled with a simple, “Let go, Let God,” or prayerful motto.
+I struggled with the concepts of the meetings because while I supported the routines and practices that helped people stop drinking or using mind altering substances, my depression was very real.
+My experiences and post traumatic stress was not something that could be handled with a simple, “Let go, Let God,” or prayerful motto.
 I had other clinical challenges that made it difficult to weave through my daily life.

 In fairness, please do not take this as sad or desperate but instead, I offer this as a sense of accurate information.
 My depression and my chemical reaction to my state of emotions, which were malleable and shaped due to the direction of my thinking, were something I had lived with from a young age.

 I suppose trying to understand life has been a lifelong journey for me.
 I suppose my relation to life or the spirit of life has been challenged since I was small and that by recollection, my first identification with suicide or suicidal thinking came to me when I was very young.
 I have memories from when I was only six and an attempt that occurred when I was only eight.
 So yes, at a time when I was supposed to be playing with action figures and thinking about games, I faced an ultimate challenge and tried to end my life.
 This would prove to be a long struggle for me.

 I have shared this news in different presentations regarding suicide and depression and almost every time that I report my first attempt was when I was eight, I hear people react with a loud and aghast inhale, which is to define the tragic state of disbelief.
 And if most people are honest, we see that there are times when nearly everyone finds themselves at their wit’s end.
 We see that thoughts are common.
 However, our attachments and direction of our thoughts are what impacts our beliefs and our behaviors.
 My attachment to my depressive thinking was deadly to me.